Big investor group urges action, not words, to meet climate goals | Headlines

 Big investor group urges action, not words, to meet climate goals

-ClimateAction 100+ (CA100+), which groups more than 700 investment firms managing $68 trillion in assets, detailed its plans for its "Phase Two", which will run to 2030.
+ClimateAction 100+ (CA100+), which groups more than 700 investment firms managing $68 trillion in assets including the likes of Amundi, BlackRock and State Street Global Advisors, detailed its plans for its "Phase Two" period that will run to 2030.
 The group launched in 2017 to help persuade the biggest polluters to align with the goals of the Paris accord.

-The world's biggest investor coalition trying to curb corporate emissions said on Thursday that its members must get companies to cut emissions rather than just talking about it, as it outlined its plans to make investors more accountable.
-ClimateAction 100+ (CA100+), which groups more than 700 investment firms managing $68 trillion in assets, detailed its plans for its "Phase Two", which will run to 2030.
+The world's biggest investor coalition trying to curb corporate emissions said on Thursday that its members must get companies to cut their emissions rather than just talk about it, as it outlined plans to make these investors more accountable.
+ClimateAction 100+ (CA100+), which groups more than 700 investment firms managing $68 trillion in assets including the likes of Amundi, BlackRock and State Street Global Advisors, detailed its plans for its "Phase Two" period that will run to 2030.

 The group launched in 2017 to help persuade the biggest polluters to align with the goals of the Paris accord.
 That agreement aims to keep global temperature rises to 1.5 degrees Celsius to avoid the worst effects of climate change.
 It has had some success, with 75% of CA100+'s 166 focus companies - the biggest emitters - committing to reach net-zero emissions by 2050, up from 5% when it launched.
 More than 90% of companies have also improved their climate-related disclosures.